EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 - Google+ / Hangouts (Android only): message, subject, link
 - Flickr: message, image (an image is required for this option to show up).
 - Facebook iOS: message, image (other filetypes are not supported), link.
 - Facebook Android: sharing a message is not possible.
 You can share either a link or an image (not both), but a description can not be prefilled.
 See [this Facebook issue which they won't solve](https://developers.facebook.com/x/bugs/332619626816423/).
 As an alternative you can use `shareViaFacebookWithPasteMessageHint` since plugin version 4.3.4.
 See below for details.
+Also note that sharing a URL on a non standard domain (like .fail) [may not work on Android](#253).
+Make sure you test this.
+You can use a [link shortener](https://goo.gl) to workaround this issue.

 ### Using the share sheet
 Here are some examples you can copy-paste to test the various combinations: